Translate

 Stem cell or bone marrow transplant

 This procedure is used following chemotherapy or radiotherapy.
-High intensity treatment is used to kill the leukemic cells in the bone marrow (the spongy part of the bone); however, normal blood cells are killed too.
+High-intensity treatment is used to kill the leukemic cells in the bone marrow (the spongy part of the bone); however, normal blood cells are killed too.

 A transplant is used to replace the blood cells with healthy cells that function correctly.
 The healthy cells are normally provided by a donor.
 In a transplant, these healthy cells can be taken from the bone marrow or from the bloodstream.

-Side effects3
+Side effects

 Although many treatments for acute lymphoblastic leukemia are very good at killing cancer cells, some normal healthy cells may be damaged or killed during treatment as well.
 This may result in side effects.